SagarBehara13/DeReit/README.md

 ## Future Scope
 * Complete deployment and migration in truffle.
-* Automatic Distribution of rent with the help of chainlink-alarm
+* Automatic Distribution of rent with the help of Chainlink alarm clock.